Beyond Real-world Benchmark Datasets: An Empirical Study of Node Classification with GNNs: Introduction

 To examine GNNs on graphs with different characteristics, a study \cite{dwivedi2020benchmarking} uses a commonly used graph generator, SBM~\cite{abbe2017community}.
 However, the quality and variety of synthetic graphs generated by SBM are limited since it cannot generate realistic graphs and does not support generating node attributes.
 Due to the limitation, existing benchmarking studies of GNNs using real-world and synthetic graphs lack fine-grained analysis, e.g., the evaluation on graphs by changing one or a few target characteristic(s) while keeping other characteristics unchanged.
-To the best of our knowledge, no studies conducted comprehensive evaluations of GNNs on various synthetic graphs with controlled characteristics despite the great interest in developing and evaluating GNNs.
+To the best of our knowledge, no studies conducted comprehensive evaluations of GNNs on various synthetic graphs with controlled characteristics regarding classes despite the great interest in developing and evaluating GNNs.

-\textbf{Contributions. } To understand the pros/cons of GNNs, we empirically study the performance of GNNs through extensive experiments on various graphs by synthetically changing one or a few target characteristic(s) of graphs.
-To this end, we adapt a recent graph generator \cite{maekawa2021gencat} that can more flexibly control the characteristics of generated graphs with node labels than a traditional generator SBM.
-In terms of the above four major characteristics, we attempt to answer the following questions: \textbf{Q1.} \textit{How largely class size distributions affect the performance of GNNs?} \textbf{Q2. } \textit{How effectively do GNNs work on graphs with various edge connection proportions between classes?} \textbf{Q3.} \textit{How largely do attribute values contribute to the performance of GNNs?} \textbf{Q4.} \textit{How effectively do GNNs work on graphs with various sizes?}
+\textbf{Contributions. } To understand the pros/cons of GNNs, we empirically study the performance of GNNs through extensive experiments on various graphs by synthetically changing one or a few target characteristic(s) of graphs, while real-world benchmark datasets cannot provide fine-grained analysis due to their limited variety.
+For fine-grained analysis of GNNs, we adopt GenCAT, the state-of-the-art graph generator \cite{maekawa2021gencat} that can more flexibly control the characteristics of generated graphs with node labels than traditional generators such as SBM.
+In terms of the above four major characteristics, 1) class size distributions, 2) the relationship between classes and topology, 3) the relationship between classes and attributes, and 4) graph sizes, we attempt to answer the following questions: \textbf{Q1.} \textit{How largely do class size distributions affect the performance of GNNs?} \textbf{Q2. } \textit{How effectively do GNNs work on graphs with various edge connection proportions between classes?} \textbf{Q3.} \textit{How largely do attribute values contribute to the performance of GNNs?} \textbf{Q4.} \textit{How effectively do GNNs work on graphs with various sizes?}

 We summarize key takeaways of our empirical study, which we hope could benefit the community focusing on developing new GNN algorithms: \begin{itemize} \item GNNs including the state-of-the-art methods suffer from a class imbalance problem that typically deteriorates the performance of multi-class classification.
 Interestingly, the simplest algorithm SGC~\cite{wu2019simplifying} outperforms recent complicated GNN algorithms in a class imbalanced setting because the complicated algorithms tend to over-fit to major classes. \item GNNs generalizing to graphs with few edges within each class (we call heterophilic graphs) provide marginal classification performance gains in a heterophily setting from a graph-agnostic classifier MLP.
 This indicates that such GNNs almost ignore the topology information in the setting. \end{itemize}